Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Families of bimodules and symplectomorphisms

 Our next task is to prove (\ref{eq:convolutiontodiag}) is a quasi-isomorphism.
-This relies on a semi-continuity argument for which we need a properness result for the domain of (\ref{eq:convolutiontodiag}), i.e. we need to show that this family is a cohomologically finitely generated $\bQ_p\langle t\rangle$-module at every pair of objects $(L,L')$.
-We need some technical preparation for this: \begin{defn} A family $\fM$ is called \textbf{perfect} if it is quasi-isomorphic to a direct summand of a twisted complex of constant families of Yoneda bimodules in the category of families.
-It is called \textbf{locally perfect} if there is an admissible cover of $Sp(\bQ_p\langle t\rangle)$ (or any other parameter space we are using) such that each restriction of $\fM$ is perfect. $\fM$ is called \textbf{proper} if the cohomology of $\fM(L,L')$ is finitely generated over $\bQ_p\langle t\rangle$ for all $L,L'$. \end{defn} Clearly, perfect implies locally perfect and if $\cB$ is a proper category, locally perfect implies proper.
+This relies on a semi-continuity argument for which we need a properness result for the domain of (\ref{eq:convolutiontodiag}), i.e. we need to show that this family is a cohomologically finitely generated $\bQ_p\langle t_1,t_2\rangle$-module at every pair of objects $(L,L')$.
+We need some technical preparation for this: \begin{defn} A family $\fM$ is called \emph{perfect} if it is quasi-isomorphic to a direct summand of a twisted complex of constant families of Yoneda bimodules in the category of families.
+A family $\fM$ is called \emph{proper} if the cohomology of $\fM(L,L')$ is finitely generated over $\bQ_p\langle t\rangle$ for all $L,L'$. \end{defn} \begin{rk} Note that our definition of perfect families is a priori more restrictive than the notion of a family of twisted complexes in \cite{flux}.
+More precisely, in loc.\ cit.\ the author allows \emph{locally constant families of Yoneda bimodules} as defined in \Cref{exmp:constfams}.
+As we have remarked, in our specific case, this notion is not more general for Tate algebras thanks to the Quillen--Suslin theorem.
+However, the correct notion of a perfect family over more general rings of functions should allow the locally constant ones. \end{rk} Clearly, if $\cB$ is a proper category, the perfectness of a family implies its properness.
 We will see that proper implies perfect for a smooth, proper $A_\infty$-category $\cB$.
-For simplicity, we start with the following: \begin{lem} Let $\cB$ be a smooth and proper $A_\infty$-category over a field of characteristic $0$.
-A proper right/left-module or a bimodule over $\cB$ is perfect. \end{lem} \begin{proof} Let $M$ be a proper right module over $\cB$.
-Then, $M\otimes_\cB \cB\simeq M $ as right modules.
-One can represent the diagonal bimodule $\cB$ in terms of Yoneda bimodules $h^{L}\boxtimes h_{L'}$, where $h^{L}$ denote the left Yoneda module, $h_{L'}$ denote the right Yoneda module, and $\boxtimes$ is for exterior tensor product (see \cite[(2.83),(2.84)]{sheelthesis}).
-Observe
+For simplicity, we start with the following: \begin{lem} Let $\cB$ be a smooth and proper $A_\infty$-category over a field.
+A proper right/left module or a bimodule over $\cB$ is perfect. \end{lem} \begin{proof} Let $\cM$ be a proper right module over $\cB$.
+Then, $\cM\otimes_\cB \cB\simeq \cM $ as right modules.
+One can represent the diagonal bimodule $\cB$ in terms of Yoneda bimodules $h^{L}\boxtimes h_{L'}$, where $h^{L}$ denotes the left Yoneda module, $h_{L'}$ denotes the right Yoneda module, and $\boxtimes$ denotes the exterior tensor product (Ganatra \cite[(2.83),(2.84)]{sheelthesis}).
+Observe that

-Therefore, $M$ can be written as direct a summand of a twisted complex (iterated cone) of modules of type $M(L)\otimes_{\cB} h_{L'}$, but the latter is quasi-isomorphic to finitely many copies of $h_{L'}$ as $M$ is proper.
+Therefore, $\cM$ can be written as direct a summand of a twisted complex (iterated cone) of modules of type $\cM(L)\otimes_{\cB} h_{L'}$, but the latter is quasi-isomorphic to finitely many copies of $h_{L'}$ as $\cM$ is proper.
 This concludes the proof.

 The proof is the same for left modules, and for bimodules one uses